adjieps99/linkaja_faq_chatbot/Readme.md

 - **JSON File Not Found**: Verify `linkaja_pair_question_answer.json` exists and is valid JSON.
 - **Slow Response**: Check your internet connection (API calls) or reduce the `k` value in the retriever for faster FAQ retrieval.

-## Contributing
-Feel free to submit issues or pull requests to improve the chatbot.
-Suggestions for enhancing the UI, optimizing performance, or expanding the FAQ dataset are welcome!

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details (create one if needed).

 ## Acknowledgments
 - Built with [Streamlit](https://streamlit.io/), [LangChain](https://www.langchain.com/), and [Google Generative AI](https://cloud.google.com/ai).
-- Inspired by modern chatbot interfaces like ChatGPT.

 ---

 ### Screenshots